Last updated on December 12th, 2020

 The Central American Maya Civilisation was extremely advanced in its study of celestial activity, and had the most accurate calendar in the world.
 Mayans claim that their god, Quetzalcoatl, taught their ancient civilisation science, mathematics, astronomy, and other things that made them the most advanced people of their time.

 The offspring of the angels and women, as we read in Genesis, were giants and mighty men.
-Not only did the angels’ offspring destroy mortal men and commit all kinds of violence on the face of the earth, they also fought and destroyed each other — much like the Greek gods.
+Not only did the angels’ offspring destroy mortal men and commit all kinds of violence on the face of the earth, — much like the Greek giants.

 Where do evil spirits come from?